Beach volleyball at the 2022 Bolivarian Games: Women's tournament

-The women's tournament will be held from 2–5 July 2022 and consists of a group stage and a final stage.
+The women's tournament was held from 2–5 July 2022, and consisted of a group stage and a final stage.

 All match times are in COT (UTC−5).

 Group stage

-The group stage consists of one group of three and two groups of four, each group is played under round-robin format with the top two teams plus the two best third-placed teams advanced to the quarter-finals.
+The group stage consists of one group of three and two groups of four.
+Each group is played under the round-robin format, with the top two teams plus the two best third-placed teams advancing to the quarter-finals.